-A training program for cellar door staff in South Australia
+A training program for cellar door and tourism staff

-The Wine Tourism Biosecurity Training Program for cellar door and tourism staff in South Australian wine regions was created by Vinehealth Australia to help keep our vines safe.
+The Wine Tourism Biosecurity Training Program for cellar door and tourism staff in wine regions was created by Vinehealth Australia to help keep our vines safe.

 Biosecurity risks are intensifying, driven by increasing global trade and tourism.